Lending Club Personal Loans 2023 Review

 Improving Your Chances of Qualifying for a Personal Loan

-Once you’ve decided that you want to apply for a personal loan, you should work to improve your chances of qualifying.
+Once you've decided to apply for a personal loan, you should work to improve your chances of qualifying.

-There are two big things to focus on when it comes to getting approved: your credit score and your debt-to-income ratio.
+When getting approved, there are two big things to focus on: your credit score and your debt-to-income ratio.

 Your credit score is a numeric score determined using a formula that takes five factors into account: